 |Fiction, live-action category for films less than 30 minutes.

 |Non-fiction documentary film less than 30 minutes.
 Can be live action, animated, or experimental.

 |Includes anyone professional or amateur not currently enrolled as a student.
 All category of films are eligible, 30 minutes or less.

 |A short film produced by a high school student that will be considered for the Jonathan Dulan Award as well as scholarships.
 It can be any genre as long as it fits into the values that SonScreen promotes.

 MISSION & OBJECTIVE

-The SONscreen Film Festival was created to nurture Christian filmmakers in their craft, career development, and spiritual life.
+The SONscreen Film Festival was created to nurture Christian filmmakers in their craft, career growth, and networking opportunities.

 ABOUT THE FESTIVAL

 What is the SONscreen Film Festival?

 The SONscreen Film Festival is the annual gathering for Christian filmmakers and artists who have a passion for using film and video for the purpose of creating timely and relevant productions for social awareness, outreach, and uplifting creative entertainment.
 Since its debut in 2002, the Festival has become the destination for up-and-coming Christian filmmakers to share their creative work, gain exposure, network with media & film students and be nurtured by film professionals.